 The city code is reported with the last 3 digits in the element ‘mun’ of the report formats.
 Here’s how it appears in the output XML file:

-For blindsided people to see: The picture shows a screenshot of the output XML file of the 1001 report format with the ‘mun‘ element highlighted.
+For visually impaired readers: The picture shows a screenshot of the output XML file of the 1001 report format with the ‘mun‘ element highlighted.

 We hope this blog post is helpful for you.